BCODMO/documentation_external/docs/source/DOC_DMP.rst

 =====================
 What is a DMP?
 ~~~~~~~~~~~~~~~~~~~
-Like everything, good data management starts with a plan before the start of that project.
+Like everything, good data management starts with a plan.

 Proposals submitted to NSF must include a supplementary document of no more
 than two pages labeled “Data Management Plan” (DMP).
 This supplementary